Jyotirmoyee18/TTS_FineTuning_GenAI_Assignment/README.md

 Text-to-Speech (TTS) synthesis has emerged as a vital technology in our increasingly digital world, serving a wide array of applications from enhancing accessibility to powering virtual assistants.
 This project centers on fine-tuning Microsoft's SpeechT5 TTS model specifically for Bengali language synthesis.
 By addressing the need for high-quality speech synthesis systems in Bengali, we aim to create a more inclusive technological landscape that accommodates the linguistic diversity of millions of speakers.
 This endeavor not only enhances communication but also empowers users with tools that cater to their native language, thereby fostering greater engagement and usability.

 # Key Applications
-Accessibility Tools: Enhancing user experiences for visually impaired individuals.
+-Accessibility Tools: Enhancing user experiences for visually impaired individuals.
-Educational Platforms: Supporting language learning through interactive audio.
+-Educational Platforms: Supporting language learning through interactive audio.
-Virtual Assistants: Enabling more natural conversations with AI.
+-Virtual Assistants: Enabling more natural conversations with AI.
-Public Announcements: Improving clarity in transportation systems and public information.
+-Public Announcements: Improving clarity in transportation systems and public information.
-Content Creation: Assisting in media localization and automated content generation.
+-Content Creation: Assisting in media localization and automated content generation.

 # Usage